RX-M/classfiles/rx-m-scheduling-exam.md

 ## Scheduling an Exam

 1. After completing the steps above, you will be redirected to <https://www.examslocal.com/>.
+You will be asked to log in again using your Linux Foundation ID.
 Make sure your email is correct at the top right ("You are signed in as [your email here]") to ensure you are in the system correctly for scheduling.

 2. Click on the "Schedule an Exam" link at the top.